F-number: Conventional scales

 The sequence above is obtained by approximating the following exact geometric sequence:

 In the same way as one f-stop corresponds to a factor of two in light intensity, shutter speeds are arranged so that each setting differs in duration by a factor of approximately two from its neighbour.
 Opening up a lens by one stop allows twice as much light to fall on the film in a given period of time.
 Therefore, to have the same exposure at this larger aperture as at the previous aperture, the shutter would be opened for half as long (i.e., twice the speed).
 The film will respond equally to these equal amounts of light, since it has the property of reciprocity.
-This is less true for extremely long or short exposures, where we have reciprocity failure.
+This is less true for extremely long or short exposures, where there is reciprocity failure.
 Aperture, shutter speed, and film sensitivity are linked: for constant scene brightness, doubling the aperture area (one stop), halving the shutter speed (doubling the time open), or using a film twice as sensitive, has the same effect on the exposed image.
 For all practical purposes extreme accuracy is not required (mechanical shutter speeds were notoriously inaccurate as wear and lubrication varied, with no effect on exposure).
 It is not significant that aperture areas and shutter speeds do not vary by a factor of precisely two.

 Photographers sometimes express other exposure ratios in terms of 'stops'.
 Ignoring the f-number markings, the f-stops make a logarithmic scale of exposure intensity.
-Given this interpretation, one can then think of taking a half-step along this scale, to make an exposure difference of "half a stop".
+Given this interpretation, one can then think of taking a half-step along this scale, to make an exposure difference of a "half stop".